 At 8:30 judges are asked to meet in D308.
 Here you will pick up your name badge, project file, and receive a quick description of what is expected of you, as well as some changes for this year.
 From 8:45 to 9:00am you will be free to peruse through the projects before the students arrive at 9:00am.
-You are asked to periodically submit your completed marking sheets to the judging room (upper floor, D308) or to a volunteer wearing a green shirt for input.
-Please ensure all marking sheets and your morning folder are submitted before you leave for lunch but keep your name badge if you will be judging in the afternoon.
+This year we will be using an electronic judging form submission.
+We will be briefing you on this the morning on the fair.

-Lunch (12noon to 1:00pm):
+Lunch (12:30 to 1:30pm):